tomnific/TOMFileManager/README.md

 ## License
-TOMFileManager is licensed under the MIT License, which is reproduced in full in the [License](LICENSE) file. <br>
+TOMFileManager is licensed under the TOM Public License, which is reproduced in full in the [License](LICENSE) file. <br>
-Attribution is technically required by the MIT License - plus, I enjoy being able to see how code I wrote has helped / benefited other developers and their users!
+In short, attribution is encouraged and you assume full liability while using this software.